pi3d/pi3d.github.com/html/_sources/ReadMe.txt

 =======

-  In order for pi3d to run on windows you need to install python, Pillow and numpy (as above) but pi3d also require pygame to provide the graphics surface and UI, also ANGLE to provide the EGL and GLESv2 emulator libraries.
+  In order for pi3d to run on windows you need to install python, Pillow and numpy (as above) but pi3d also requires pygame to provide the graphics surface and UI, also ANGLE to provide the EGL and GLESv2 emulator libraries.
   Fortunately these files are used by many common applications such as the Chrome and Firefox browsers.